Japan in June: If you’re considering a trip to Japan, June is not the best time to visit.

 While you can still have fun, June is not the best time to visit Japan.

-The rainy days, which can continue into early July, and the early summer mean the weather will be against you.
+Rainy days, which can continue into early July and summer, mean the weather will be against you.

-If you still decide to visit in June, then head indoors for shopping, great food and indoor tourist attractions.
+If you still decide to visit in June, head indoors to shop, enjoy great food, and visit tourist attractions.

 Enjoy!